 According to historians, Machu Picchu Mountain was built in the 15th century by the Inca Pachacutec.
 This Inca city was built with huge blocks of stone and the most fascinating part is that no mortar was used during the construction.

 The ruins are divided into two main areas, the agriculture area consisting of terraces and the urban area which served administrative purposes.
-These two areas combined are absolutely beautiful and it’s why Machu Picchu Mountain is a picture-perfect destination to visit when backpacking Peru.
+These two areas combined are absolutely beautiful and it’s why Machu Picchu Mountain is a picture-perfect destination to visit.

 Due to a massive influx of tourism over the past few years, authorities have limited the number of visitors to 2,500 people on any given day in order to preserve the ruins at Machu Picchu.